Xuaem/MorseToDraw/README.md

 - Updated code to support drawing along the Y-Axis
 - Next fix will be cleaning up code using dictionaries and a second reference file for Main

+11/24
+- Reduced the amount of code in Main.py and consolidated it to ConfigCode.py with a dictionary